amritmaj/SVM-Tree/README.md

-# SVM
+# SVM Tree
-Contains implementation of SVM from scratch in Python3
+Implementation of SVM Tree, a clustering algorithm.<br> Also contains an implimentation of SVM from scratch.